Maryamkusman/cse15l-lab-reports-1/lab-report-1-week-2.md

 ## Overview
 The tutorial is going to walk you through every single step needed to log into a course-specific account on ieng6 and teach you some basic commands and concepts.
-No prior knowledge required, after reading this, you are going to be more comfortable by the next time you have to deal with operations relating account on ieng6.
+No prior knowledge required!
+Let's get started!

 **What you will learn**
 * Installing VScode